Matt-and-Gib/gleemail/README.md

 • How to connect with your friend

-• To Do
+- To Do

 • Features

-• You can hold down the switch to pause input
+- You can hold down the switch to pause input

-*** IMPORTANT NODE *** You are limited to sending no more than ~32,768 messages per sitting due to the size of the idempotency token (unsigned short).
-This decision was made to reduce the message overhead and speed up encrypting and parsing.
-We understand that this limit will affect most of you, and we apologize for the issue.
-There is nothing that we can do to change this, so just remember to power-cycle your glee-ware every once in a while.
+***IMPORTANT NOTE:*** You are limited to sending no more than ~32,768 messages per sitting due to the size of the idempotency token (unsigned short) and the necessity of confirmation messages.
+This decision was made to reduce message overhead and speed up encrypting and parsing.
+We understand that this limit will affect most users, and deeply apologize for the issue.
+There is simply nothing that we can do to change this, so just remember to power-cycle your glee-ware every once in a while.
 ___

 ### <a name="plans"></a>**Future Plans**